respiratory-immunology-lab/microbiome-shotgun-biobakery/README.md

 kneaddata_database --download ribosomal_RNA bowtie2 path/to/databases
 ```

-The newer updates to the HUMAnN databases used in v3.0 may require a newer version of `diamond` than is automatically required (hopefully this will be rectified in future updates).
+The newer updates to the HUMAnN databases used in v3.0 may require a newer version of `diamond` than is automatically installed (hopefully this will be rectified in future updates).
 If you get an error message when running the code in section 2 below, then you can manually update your version of diamond using the code below.

 ```
 # Download diamond v0.9.36